 Cratox team note

 Water convolvulus contains 2.6g of protein and 2.1g of fiber per 100g, making it a low-calorie option at just 19 kcal.
-It can be enjoyed raw in salads or as a fresh garnish to enhance nutrient intake.
+It can be enjoyed raw in salads or as a fresh addition to stir-fries for added texture and nutrition.

 A fast summary built from the current nutrition profile per 100g.